Tags:

 Fill In the blanks, then press Score to check your answers

-I love my white shoes, I my shoes
+I love my shoes, I my white shoes

 Oh no!

-Pete stepped in a large pile of
+Pete stepped in a large of

 Strawberries!